 In L's Empire, Void asks why Daisy wears a dress if she's a tomboy.
 She responds as such:

 Daisy: DID YOU EVER THINK THAT MAYBE I LIKE TO WEAR DRESSES?
 HUH, DID YOU EVER THINK OF THAT?

 Eerie Cuties: tomboy Brooke rarely wears skirts or dresses despite having a very practical reason to do so (she occasionally turns into a half-snake and loses her pants to Clothing Damage).
 Lampshaded by girly-girl Melissa here

 In the beginning, Francine is practicing for a pie-baking contest, leading Hayley to belittle her and ask her questions like when she plans on giving back the vote.
 Later at night, Francine catches Hayley, wearing a frilly, outdated dress, baking pies of her own.

 Played with in another episode.
 Hayley makes a video of Francine, mocking her status as a typical housewife who sews, cooks, and cleans.
-Francine is distraught and receives a fake doctor's license, then works for the handicapped mafia.
-Things get out of hand, but once Francine takes care of things Hayley apologizes for claiming Francine couldn't do anything important.
+Francine is distraught and receives a fake doctor's license and then works for the handicapped mafia.
+Things get out of hand but once Francine takes care of things Hayley apologizes for claiming Francine couldn't do anything important.

 Deconstructed in Wonder Woman.
 The Amazons are trained early in life to be warriors, but are secluded from mankind for centuries.
-Something Persephone calls Hippolyta out on near the film's climax.
-Diana herself manages to find a balance towards the movies end.
+Persephone calls Hippolyta out on this near the film's climax.
+Diana herself finds a balance towards the movies end.
 She moves to New York and is in a relationship with Steve, but she still maintains her status as an Amazon and fights crime whenever she's needed.